Rhino Bullets: As African as Their Name

-It was back in 1997 when Kobus, a keen sport hunter himself with many decades of infield experience, became disillusioned with the inconsistent performance and what he perceived to be the poor results he was obtaining with bullets available on the then local South African market.
-Being a practical man with an interest in all things ballistic, he started to experiment.
-He was determined to develop a bullet suitable for all African hunting conditions.
-His professed intent too, was that his range of bullets would be extensively tested in the African hunting field and not just on the range.
-Or by being fired into artificial medium only before being placed on the market.
-Kobus’s first bullets though, manufactured out of copper pipe during the spare bedroom days didn’t work out as hoped.
-The copper proved to be too fragile.
-Not dissuaded he stubbornly persisted with his experimentation.
-At the same time he continued getting ongoing feedback on his products field performance from professional hunters, re-loaders, and ‘gun nuts’, and it wasn’t too long thereafter that the Rhino bullet range evolved.
+His professed intent too, was his range of bullets would be extensively tested in the hunting field and not just on the range, or by being fired into artificial medium only, before being placed on the market.
+Kobus’s first bullets, manufactured out of copper pipe during the spare bedroom days didn’t work out as hoped, with the copper proving to be too fragile.
+Not dissuaded he stubbornly persisted with his experimentation, getting ongoing feedback on his products field performance from professional hunters, re-loaders, and gun enthusiasts, and it wasn’t long thereafter the Rhino bullet range evolved.

-In tandem with his bullet development Kobus also began to streamline and improve his entire setup by re-tooling on the production side.
-First, he obtained a Swiss Head-Sliding Auto Cam machine which he modified by removing all of its excess functions and focusing on bullet cutting only.
-He soon found too, that by using this machine; he could cut a bullet jacket in 20 seconds with a variable of about 1gr.
+In tandem with his bullet development Kobus also began to streamline and improve his enterprise by re-tooling on the production side.
+First, he obtained a Swiss Head-Sliding Auto Cam machine, which he modified by removing all its excess functions and focusing on bullet cutting only.
+He soon found too, that by using this machine he could cut a bullet jacket in 20 seconds, with a variable of about 1gr.

-All of this though was not without problems; the first of which was although his early bullets were opening or mushrooming satisfactorily, they were losing their petals during the process.
+It wasn’t all plain sailing and there were problems, the first of which was while his early bullets were opening, they were losing their petals during the process.
 To overcome this, he annealed the copper and found the bullets then mushroomed correctly without petal loss, while also holding together at lower velocities.
-Another problem encountered during those early days was that Kobus was making his own dies and found they weren’t lasting longer than about 15,000 bullets.
-Obviously too, and because he couldn’t clone a die exactly the result was fairly large variances.
-To overcome this, he found a company which manufactured tungsten dies for him.
-This left him with one last major problem which was swaging by hand.
-It wasn’t working so he turned to hydraulic swaging, and thereafter production was on the up.
+Another problem encountered during those early days was Kobus made his own dies, and found they weren’t lasting longer than about 15,000 bullets and obviously too, he couldn’t clone a die exactly, and as a result found there were big variances.
+To overcome this, he found a company that manufactured tungsten dies for him, leaving him with his last major problem which was that of swaging by hand.
+This too, wasn’t working so he turned to hydraulic swaging, and thereafter, production was on the up.

 Once the early production glitches had been overcome Rhino Bullets began to see a steady increase in demand for their product on the local market, pushing their bullet production up to about 600,000 per annum.
-And then, as the result of a Swede hunting with Kobus, and experiencing first-hand the field performance of Rhino bullets, by 1999 they’d launched into the international market and began exporting to Scandinavia which further pushed production up to about 800,000 per annum.
+And then, as the result of a Swedish visitor hunting with Kobus, and experiencing first hand the field performance of Rhino bullets, by 1999 they’d launched into the international market, and began exporting to Scandinavia.
+This pushed production up to about 800,000 per annum.

 Rhino bullet specs are impressive;